 Infrastructure Initiative Staff

-The ULI Infrastructure Initiative blog shares new research, trends, and innovations, focusing on issues at the intersection of infrastructure and land use and helping to inform global, national, and local conversations about infrastructure.
+The Infrastructure Posts page shares new research, trends, and innovations, focusing on issues at the intersection of infrastructure and land use and helping to inform global, national, and local conversations about infrastructure.

 The Initiative’s e-newsletter, the ULI Infrastructure Update, is a regular review of infrastructure and transportation issues and ULI activities for ULI members and partners.
 Email firstname.lastname@example.org to be added to the Infrastructure Update mailing list.